 Building a Culture of Respect, Positivity and Empowerment

-Our mission is to lead people toward greater purpose, connection and inspiration, breathing new life into Judaism, which means the open exchange of ideas, freedom of thought and expression, and productive debate – in Hebrew, makhloket l’shem shamayim – are central to this mission.
+Mishkan Chicago’s mission is to lead people toward greater purpose, connection and inspiration, breathing new life into Judaism.
+The open exchange of ideas, freedom of thought and expression, and productive debate– in Hebrew, makhloket l’shem shamayim– are central to this mission.
 A community that encourages robust debate also has a responsibility to not let powerful voices drown out marginalized ones.
 We affirm the importance of a diverse environment that is built on dignity and mutual respect for all participants and Mishkan staff members, and is free of bias, sexism, homophobia, able-ism, and intimidation of all kinds.
 We are dedicated to providing a safe, welcoming, and productive experience for everyone participating in our community or events, regardless of age, color, disability, ethnicity, gender identity and expression, marital status, national origin, parental status, physical appearance, race, religion, sex, and sexual orientation.
 Mishkan Chicago as an organization, and our board of directors, will not tolerate harassment of or by participants, staff or volunteers, in any form.
-When anyone enters Mishkan space they contribute to the culture we build, and in particular, our Builders, volunteers, Board members, participants in our programs and regular attendees, as well as our staff, play a crucial role in building a positive community culture and upholding our norms.
+Those who engage in harassing or abusive behaviors either in communal spaces or in private may face consequences up to and including being asked not to participate in community events.
+Please read more below about how we hope to create an empowering culture of respect and positivity together.

 Love Thy Neighbor / ahavta l’reyekha kamokha: You don’t have to be friends with every single person you meet, but you do have to treat everybody with respect, especially people with whom you may disagree.
 Treat people with respect and dignity whether you are in Mishkan community space or just hanging out with other Mishkanites, whether you are close friends, recent acquaintances, have personal history, or disagree vehemently on important issues.
 When in doubt about whether a person deserves your kindness, be kind.